cooltronicpl/varnishcache/README.md

 ### Q: Which branch should I install for my Craft CMS?

-A: The 1.x branch is suitable for Craft CMS 3, whereas the 2.x branch is for Craft CMS 4.
+A: The 2.x branch is suitable for Craft CMS 3 & 4 since 2.5.0, before that for Craft CMS 3.x it was used `craft3` branch with versions 1.x, whereas the 2.x branch is for Craft CMS 4.

 ### Q: My Preloading CRON failed.
 What could be the reason?